 EVENT DATE: Apr 13, 2015

-This program is integral to achieve our vision of becoming a fully Khmer-run organization providing outreach to all willing students across the Koh Rong archipalego.
+The money raised is integral to achieve our vision of becoming a fully Khmer-run organization providing outreach to all willing students across the Koh Rong archipalego.

 To reach that goal, we need all hands on deck! … This is where you come in: